- DaVinci Resolve 12.5 User Guide

 - 7. Resources and Troubleshooting+

-Top 10 Useful DaVinci Resolve Shortcuts you Should Remember
+Top 10 Useful DaVinci Resolve Shortcuts

 If you want to boost your productivity with software usage then it becomes essential to take help from keyboard shortcuts.
 The rule is same for DaVinci Resolve because there are so many tools and control functions that users often need to access from drop down menus.
 It is possible to use keybindings for convenience when you are working on colour grading tools.
 The article below will help you to learn about most useful keybindings for DaVincu Resolve.
 The details are with reference to Window keybindings but if you are working on Mac then you simply need to replace control key with the Mac key for operation.

 DVR possess four different functionality pages and they are usually accessed from four buttons available on bottom portion of DVR interface.
 These buttons are usually organized with workflow order and they always stay active so that users can easily switch between grading, editing, importing and outputting needs.

 Following switch page keys can make your task much easier:

 Action: Stop or Start video playback.

 Following keyboard shortcuts can be used to navigate between timelines, clips and control playback.

 - Spacebar: Start or Stop Playback.

 - Step Back/Step Forward: Use Left and Right arrow keys from keyboard to apply back and forth motion on frame.
 Shift+Left arrow and Shift+Right arrow will help you to advance playhead with one second increment.